 How is this different than the Environmental Science degree track?

 The coursework required for the Environmental Science degree track provides a rigorous, interdisciplinary overview of the associated environmental sciences from a purely academic perspective, while the Geology (BS) - Environmental Geology degree track is designed to provide students with the hands-on, field-based training in demand by the environmental industry.
 Moreover, students in the Geology (BS) - Environmental Geology track will have the background to begin the licensure process to become a Professional Geologist (PG), which is a necessary licensure for career advancement in the environmental industry.
 Students in our program are encouraged to take Part I of the Association of State Boards of Geology (ASBOG) licensure exam their senior year.
-The coursework in the BS - Environmental Science degree track does not cover all the geoscience topics necessary for licensure.
+The coursework in the BS - Environmental Science degree track is more interdisciplinary and does not cover all the geoscience topics necessary for licensure.

 For more information, see the What should I major in? page, which will help you decide which degree track is right for you.